Sita Rama Kalyanam (1961 film)

 Sita Rama Kalyanam is a 1961 Indian Telugu-language Hindu mythological film directed by N. T. Rama Rao in his directorial debut.
-It stars N. T. Rama Rao, Haranath, Geetanjali, B. Saroja Devi, Kanta Rao, Sobhan Babu.
-The film was produced by N. Trivikrama Rao on 'National Art Theatres' banner.
-The music composed by Gali Penchala Narasimha Rao.
+It stars Rama Rao, Haranath, Geetanjali, B. Saroja Devi, Kanta Rao, Sobhan Babu.
+The film was produced by N. Trivikrama Rao under the National Art Theatres banner.
+The music was composed by Gali Penchala Narasimha Rao.

 The film was a commercial success.
 It also won the Certificate of Merit for Best Feature Film in Telugu at the 8th National Film Awards.
 The film was dubbed into Tamil with the same title and was released on 3 February 1961.

 Plot

 The film begins with Ravana visiting Kailasa, the abode of Shiva, at an inopportune time, causing Nandi to intervene.
 Consequently, a rift arises when Nandi curses Ravana, stating that a Vanara will distract his clan.
 Nevertheless, Ravana performs an immense penance that shakes the foundations of Kailasa.
 Pleased, Shiva grants him invincibility, making him unstoppable across the universe.
 On his journey, he becomes infatuated with the beauty of Rambha and molests her.
 When her fiancé Nalakuvara, learns of this, he curses Ravana, declaring that he will be destroyed if he tries to possess any women without her consent.
 However, Ravana’s actions reach their peak when all the creators bow before Vishnu, who assures that Ravana's destruction is inevitable.

 Meanwhile, Lakshmi is born on earth as Mathulungi to King Padmaksha due to his devotion.
 Time passes, and Narada directs Padmaksha towards her Svayamvara, so he too can gain Vishnu's favor.
 Following this, he informs Ravana, who attacks and is about to capture Mathulungi, killing Padmaksha in the process.
 She disappears and is reborn as Vedavati to Kushadhvaja, where she performs penance.
 After some time, Ravana discovers her and becomes infatuated with her.
 In response, she sacrifices herself and curses that she will be reborn as the cause of his destruction.
 Ravana then takes her ashes, which appalls Mandodari.
 She discards the box containing the ashes and buries it on the shores of the sea.